 Injured individuals should seek immediate medical attention if:

 - The laceration is over a joint or its deep.

 - If the laceration is deep and the individuals has not a tetanus shot or booster in the past five to 10 years.

 An injury victim may have to receive stitches for the bleeding to stop; this will protect the underlying tissues and lessen the scarring.
 In most cases, a physician will remove the stitches after 4-14 days, except if the stitches are on the face or hand.
 The hand takes longer to heal, so stitches may be left in longer than 14 days.
 However, facial stitches may be taken out after four days and no later than seven days, because the face heals faster than other parts of the body.
 Also, the stitches are removed earlier to reduce scarring on the face.
 A doctor will tell you when to schedule a follow-up.
 Typically, it takes six weeks for the injury to reach 80 percent of its healed strength.

-Contact a Tennessee Auto Accident Attorney
+Injured?
+Contact a Licensed Attorney Today

 If you or loved one has sustained lacerations from a car wreck, you may be able to recover damages for medical bills, lost wages and other losses associated with the accident.
 Contact a Knoxville personal injury attorney at Greg Coleman Law to discuss your legal options.
 During your initial consultation, a lawyer will advise you on the best course of action to pursue.

 Our lawyers have the knowledge and resources to help our clients receive favorable outcomes or their claims.
 We have helped many clients receive the justice that they deserved.